Galaxies in X-ray Selected Clusters and Groups in Dark Energy Survey Data II: Hierarchical Bayesian Modeling of the Red-Sequence Galaxy Luminosity Function: Introduction

-In this paper, we constrain the (conditional) red sequence luminosity function (RSLF) with an X-ray selected cluster sample detected in the DES Science Verification (DES-SV) data.
-Clusters selected with the same approach are used in a cluster central galaxy study in \cite{2016ApJ...816...98Z}.
+In this paper, we constrain the (conditional) red sequence luminosity function (RSLF) with an X-ray selected cluster sample (details in Section~\ref{sec:cluster_sample}) detected in the DES Science Verification (DES-SV) data including the supernovae data sets collected during the same time.
+Clusters selected with the same approach are used in a cluster central galaxy study in \cite{2016ApJ...816...98Z}, but with an updated X-ray archival data set.
 The sample contains $\sim$ 100 clusters and groups in the mass range of $3\times 10^{13}$ $M_\odot$ to $2\times 10^{15}$ $M_\odot$, and the redshift range of 0.1 to 1.05.
+To date, it still represents a cluster sample that is complete to the highest redshift range discovered in DES, owing to the full depth data sets collected during DES-SV.
 As the clusters are not selected by their red sequence properties, studying RSLF with the sample is not subject to red sequence selection biases.
 Similar analyses can also be applied to SZ-selected clusters \citep[e.g., clusters discovered from the South Pole Telescope survey:][]{2015ApJS..216...27B, 2017MNRAS.467.4015H} and clusters selected from optical data.
 Our paper focuses on cluster red members.
 The luminosity function of blue galaxies generally deviates from that of the red, but the red cluster members are easier to select photometrically due to the tightness of the color-magnitude relation.

 The number of member galaxies in low mass clusters is often too low to study LFs for individual systems.
 It is a common approach to stack the member galaxy luminosity distributions for an ensemble of clusters \citep[e.g., ][]{2009ApJ...695..900Y, 2009ApJ...699.1333H}.
-However in this paper, in order to disentangle possible mass dependence and redshift evolution effects, we develop a hierarchical Bayesian modeling technique that simultaneously models these effects.
+In this paper, we develop a hierarchical Bayesian modeling technique.
+The method allows us to acquire similar results to a stacking method, with the added benefits of robust uncertainty estimation and simultaneous quantification of the possible mass dependence and redshift evolution effects.
 In the rest of the paper, we first introduce our data sets in Section~\ref{sec:data} and then describe the methods in Section~\ref{sec:methods}.
 The results are presented in Section~\ref{sec:results}.
 Discussions of the methods and results as well as a summary of the paper are presented in Section~\ref{sec:discussion}.